JustinVanderschaaf/weekend-jquery-salary-calculator/notes.md

     [x] gray header with white letters
     [x]center header with no margin on sides
-    []Add Employee above buttons left justified but not against edge []5buttons in a line with padding between them []submit button right justified light gray and border-radius rounded [x]Employees written above table
+    []Add Employee above buttons left justified but not against edge [5]5buttons in a line with padding between them [5]submit button right justified light gray and border-radius rounded [x]Employees written above table
     [x]gray delete buttons
     [x] Total Monthly cost in bottom right of dom with $ and change